 The new faculty member should have core competencies in cybersecurity and the national security decision making process, and will be expected to teach courses on each of these topics annually.
 A third course will also be taught annually, on leadership or another topic to be decided in consultation with the Academic Dean.
 Faculty responsibilities also include serving on Ph.D. dissertation committees and supervising master’s capstone projects, as well as advising and mentoring students in the international security studies field.

 The successful candidate should have a doctorate and publication record in international relations, political science, or history, as well as approximately five years of practical experience in a professional position or positions related to international security affairs.

-Applications are currently being reviewed and will continue until the position is filled.
-Applicants should send a curriculum vita, any supporting materials including representative publications, and three letters of recommendation to: apply.interfolio.com/22667
+Review of applications will begin by April 1, 2015 and will continue until the position is filled.
+Applicants should send a curriculum vita, any supporting materials including representative publications, and three letters of reference to: http://apply.interfolio.com/28802

 The Fletcher School is an Equal Opportunity/Affirmative Action employer and the administration, faculty, and student body are committed to attracting talented candidates from groups presently underrepresented on campus.